How can I tell whether the app is connected to the server?

 - Red: Threema is currently not connected to the server.
-This is usually due to problems with the Internet connectivity of your phone (e.g., when you have no 3G reception or if you are connected to a broken Wi-Fi network or to a Wi-Fi hotspot that requires login).
+This is usually due to problems with the Internet connectivity of your phone (e.g., when you have no 3G reception, or if you are connected to a broken Wi-Fi network or to a Wi-Fi hotspot that requires login).
 Threema will keep trying to establish a connection every 10 seconds.

 - Orange: Threema is connecting to the server.
-A response has been received (i.e., a connection has been established), but the login process has not completed yet.
+A response has been received (i.e., a connection has been established), but the login process has not been completed yet.
 If this status persists for more than a few seconds, it’s usually due to a slow or unstable Internet connection.